Jeremy38100/PatternChainOfResponsability/README.md

 ## Source Code

 Here is a prototype of the source code of the machine.
-- Visual interface is replace by the console interaction
+- Visual interface is replaced by the console interaction
-- Alcohol test is replace by a random value between 0 and 2g/L
+- Alcohol test is replaced by a random value between 0 and 2g/L